Covid is Airborne: You’re breathing it in

 The main pointers on what professionals need to know when dealing with cognitive dysfunction are:

-Cognitive problems are common after acute SARS-CoV-2 infection and can be disabling and frightening
+Cognitive problems are common after acute Covid-19 infections and can be disabling and frightening

 Symptoms tend to improve, but this may take up to a year.
 Those with chronically persistent symptoms lasting more than 12 months have a lower chance of improving